 Installing New Hinges

 Installing new hinges is the next step when repairing a door with stripped hinge holes.
-This will involve replacing the old hinges and attaching new ones to the door frame using screws.
+This will involve replacing the old hinges and attaching new ones to the door frame using screws (Knowledge: What Size Are Fits For Door Hinge Screws?).
 To do this, one should take the following steps:

 - Ensure all necessary materials are gathered before starting, such as drills, drill bits, screws and new hinges.